 - increasing legal representation for students in suspensions and expulsions; and

 - training on implicit bias and ways to decrease bias for teachers, school administrators, school resource officers, police, juvenile judges, and others dealing with juveniles.

 The task force expects to finalize its report and submit policy recommendations for the ABA to consider at its annual meeting in August 2016.

-If your child or another loved one has been charged with a juvenile offense, your best ally is an experienced juvenile offenses attorney to protect your child’s rights, and yours, throughout the legal process.
-The juvenile attorneys of The Baez Law Firm, serving clients in Orlando, Tampa and Miami, can help you devise a legal strategy to protect your children and their future.
+If your child or another loved one has been charged with a juvenile offense, your best ally is an experienced juvenile offenses lawyer to protect your child’s rights, and yours, throughout the legal process.
+The juvenile lawyers of The Baez Law Firm, serving clients in Orlando, Tampa and Miami, can help you devise a legal strategy to protect your children and their future.
 Contact The Baez Law Firm for a consultation without delay.